dotnet/aspnetcore/docs/WebTransport.md

 The `Configure` method is the main entry-point of your application logic.
 The `app.Use` block is triggered every time there is a connection request.
 Once the request is a WebTransport request (which is defined by getting the `IHttpWebTransportFeature` feature and then checking the `IsWebTransportRequest` property), you will be able to accept WebTransport sessions and interact with the client.

 ## Available WebTransport Features in Kestrel
-This section highlights some of the most significant features of WebTransport that KEstrel implements.
+This section highlights some of the most significant features of WebTransport that Kestrel implements.
 This is not an exhaustive list.

 - Accept a WebTransport Session
 ```C#
 var session = await feature.AcceptAsync(CancellationToken token);
 ```
 This will await for the next incoming WebTransport session and return an instance of `IWebTransportSession` when a connection is completed.
 A session must be created prior to any streams being created or any data is sent.
-Note that only clients can initiate a session, thus the server passively waits until one is received and cannot initiate it's own session.
+Note that only clients can initiate a session, thus the server passively waits until one is received and cannot initiate its own session.
 The cancellation token can be used to stop the operation.

 - Accepting a WebTransport stream
 ```C#